10 Alternative Financing Solutions Instead of a Business Loan

 Traditional Financing vs. Alternative Lending

-Alternative lenders, such as peer-to-peer lending platforms, invoice factorer, and online lenders like Backd, differ from traditional financing solutions offered by credit unions and banks in several ways.
-Below, we’ve highlighted information about what each type of solution offers to help you decide which type of provider is best for your business.
+Alternative lenders — such as peer-to-peer lending platforms, invoice factorers, and online lenders like Backd — differ from traditional financing solutions offered by credit unions and banks in several ways.
+Below, we’ve highlighted their key differences when it comes to:

 Approval Process and Speed of Funding